pdbentley/lidR/gridMetrics.md

       return(ret)
     }

-The about page [common miss usage of gridMetrics](gridMetrics-error.html) provides further details on how this function works.
+The about page [common miss usage of gridMetrics](gridMetrics-error.html) provides further details on how to write a proper function.
+An internal system check the output of the user's function before to run the `gridMetrics` funtion.

 ### Use your own function in gridMetrics